Hōne Taiapa: Career

-He led the team of carvers that carved most of the pieces for Arohanui ki te Tangata in Lower Hutt, which was opened in September 1960.
+Taiapa led the team of carvers that carved most of the pieces for Arohanui ki te Tangata in Lower Hutt, which was opened in September 1960.

 In the 1960 Queen's Birthday Honours, Taiapa was appointed a Member of the Order of the British Empire, for cultural services to the Māori people, especially in the field of wood carving.

-He was the head and one of the founders of the New Zealand Māori Arts and Crafts Institute (NZMACI) Wood Carving School at Whakarewarewa, Rotorua when it opened in 1967.
-He then trained and guided the next generation of Master Carvers to take his place upon his passing in 1979.
-Notable disciples of Taiapa are Clive Fugill and James Rickard, both now widely considered as ‘Tohunga Whakairo’ or Master Carvers.
+In 1963 the New Zealand Māori Arts and Crafts Institute was established by an Act of Parliament.Taiapa became the head of the Institute's Wood Carving School at Whakarewarewa, Rotorua when it opened in 1967.
+He then trained and guided the next generation of master carvers to take his place; he died in 1979.
+Notable disciples of Taiapa are Rangi Hetet, Clive Fugill and James Rickard, all now widely considered as 'tohunga whakairo' or master carvers.